keithledgerwood/WICLab-guide/01-introduction.md

 Here’s the Twist: With the unparalleled capabilities of Okta’s Workforce Identity Cloud, it's more than possible.
 And we're here to guide you every step of the way!

-## 1. Initial access to your Okta tenant
+## 1. Initial sign in to your Okta tenant

-1. In the mailbox you used for registration, find and open the "Your New Okta account" email.
+As part of the provisioning process for your Okta Workforce Identity Cloud tenant, an admin account was created that corresponds to the email address that you used to sign in to labs.demo.okta.com.

+1. Check your inbox for an email from **The Okta Team** with the subject line **Your New Okta account**.
-2. Copy the temporary password, and then click **Sign On**.
+2. Copy the **Temporary password**, and then click **Sign On**.
 3. Follow the instructions on the screen to sign on to your Okta org.

 > **Note:** This will require that you sign in with your temporary password, set up a new password and set up the Okta Verify app on your mobile device.
 After successful sign on, you will see the Okta End-User Dashboard.